-When law enforcement disregard the Fourth Amendment and conduct an unreasonable search, often the evidence they procure will be ruled inadmissible in court.
+When law enforcement members disregard the Fourth Amendment and conduct an unreasonable search, often the evidence they procure will be ruled inadmissible in court.
 But not always.
+(To learn about an important exception, see Invalid Police Searches and the Good Faith Exception.)

 Using Illegally Seized Evidence